alvarogonzalezferrer/zerozeroufo/README.md

 * I couldn't test it on real hardware either, since I left my 486 9000 km from where I am now, if anyone tries it on real hardware and let me know, welcome.

+* I'm pretty tired of recruiters wasting my time, they don't know anything about programming and they judge without knowing.

 * **All patches and fixes are welcome.
 Also the comments, I love receiving comments!**

-* Data will be automatically loaded - unloaded when needed to keep RAM usage to a minimum
+* Data will be automatically loaded - unloaded when needed to keep RAM usage to a minimum.

 ## REUSED CODE & STUFF